Modeling the Risk of In-Person Instruction during the COVID-19 Pandemic: Modeling Framework

 \subsubsection{Ventilation:}

-For an infectious source case, we assume that aerosol viral particles are emitted continuously over the hour at a constant rate and are immediately distributed evenly across the room once emitted.
-We quantify ventilation rate by measuring how often air is exchanged from the room, in the unit of air exchanges per hour (ACH), and we assume that air exchanges happen evenly over time.
-According to the University's Facilities Department, most classrooms have a ventilation rate of 1 ACH.
-We assume that this rate reduces the amount of viral aerosols accumulated in the classroom over an hour by half relative to having no ventilation \citep{american2002ansi}.
+For an infectious source case, we assumed that aerosol viral particles were emitted continuously over the hour at a constant rate and were immediately distributed evenly across the room once emitted.
+We quantified ventilation rate by measuring how often air was exchanged from the room, in the unit of air exchanges per hour (ACH), and we assumed that air exchanges happen evenly over time.
+According to the University's Facilities Department, most classrooms had a ventilation rate of 1 ACH.
+We assumed that this rate reduced the amount of viral aerosols accumulated in the classroom over an hour by half relative to having no ventilation \citep{american2002ansi}.

-We evaluate the worst case, where a poorly ventilated room can have 0 ACH and the risk of aerosol transmission is not reduced at all by ventilation.
-In addition, we evaluate the intervention where ventilation is improved to 3 ACH, which reduces the overall dose of transmission from aerosols by a factor of 4 relative to no ventilation.
+We evaluated the worst case, where a poorly ventilated room had 0 ACH and the risk of aerosol transmission was not reduced at all by ventilation.
+In addition, we evaluated the intervention where ventilation was improved to 3 ACH, which reduced the overall dose of transmission from aerosols by a factor of 4 relative to no ventilation.